Edition for Web Developers — Last Updated 23 October 2025

 A custom data attribute is an attribute in no namespace whose name starts with the

-", has at least one character after the
+string "data-", has at least one character after the

-hyphen, is XML-compatible, and contains no ASCII
+hyphen, is a valid attribute local name, and contains no ASCII upper alphas.

 All attribute names on HTML elements in HTML documents get ASCII-lowercased automatically, so the restriction on ASCII uppercase letters doesn't affect such documents.